-When designing a project site or developing a plan area, place sensitive land uses as far away from emission sources (including loading docks, busy roads, etc.) as possible.
+When designing a project site or developing a plan area, place sensitive land uses as far away from emission sources (including loading docks, busy roads, etc.) as is feasible.
 Place open space, commercial buildings, or parking garages between sensitive land uses and air pollution sources.
 This will help to create a "buffer" separating housing and other sensitive land uses away from air pollutants.
-Locate operable windows, balconies, and building air intakes as far away from any emission source as possible.
-Consider incorporating solid barriers into site design, similar to a sound wall, between buildings, which can improve air flow and air pollution movement.
+Locate operable windows, balconies, and building air intakes as far away from any emission source as is feasible.
+Incorporating open space (i.e. parks) between buildings can improve air flow and air pollution movement.